matteoferla/pyfurby/API.md

     furby = Furby()
     furby.say('Hello world')

-If the Furby has any differences from my set-up
+If the Furby has any differences from my set-up, these can be passed as arguments to `Furby`.

 * `pwma`: int = 22, motor driver speed - white
 * `stby`: int = 4, motor driver on